garantae/roblox-object-interaction/README.md

 # Showcased Functions
 * #### Locked Door
-  * Deny entry to players without a key, as well as granting entry to those with one.
+  * Deny entry to players without a key, as well as granting en

+try to those with one.
 Additionally, the locked door will send unique status messages to players based on its current state (locked/unlocked).
 * #### Object Hover
   * Objects containing the "ItemName" StringValue will have its data sent to the player's user interface and allow interaction upon mouse hover.
 * #### Item Inventory